 You can also check how much is being used for system data, and application data.
 Click the View details link.

 Note that these metrics are updated every hour, so they might not represent the real space you are using at the moment.

 Free up system data

-- Click on the eSpaces submenu option.
-Then click the Check Old eSpace Versions to Delete link;
+Click the Modules option.
+Then click the Check Old Module Versions to Delete link;

 You can then delete those module versions to free up some system data.

 Application data is basically all the information that is stored in the database Entities of your applications.

 Our recommendation to control the amount of application data stored, is to have a good data model, and only store in the database what you really need.
 If you store files or large chunks of data in the database and will never use them, consider deleting them from the database, or storing them on external services like Amazon S3, Google Drive or Dropbox.

 To prevent data loss, OutSystems never deletes any database table or column, even when you delete them on the IDE.
 So it's possible that some database storage is being used for this.
 You can use the DB Cleaner API to programmatically delete these database columns and tables that are no longer in use.